 Step 1: Moisturise

 Looking for the best moisturiser for dry hands?
 We recommend Burt’s Bees Hand Cream with Shea Butter – available in three divine fragrances.
 One of the benefits of Shea Butter is its anti-inflammatory properties; it contains antioxidants, which minimise irritation on the skin caused by external aggressors.
-With a formula rich in Vitamin E, it shields skin from free radicals caused by air pollution and UV exposure, helping to protect against early signs of ageing.
+With a formula rich in Vitamin E, this hand cream shields skin from free radicals caused by air pollution and UV exposure, helping to protect against early signs of ageing.
 Dermatologically tested, and naturally formulated without parabens or synthetic fragrances, our formula blends shea butter, baobab oil and pumpkin seed oil to hydrate and nourish skin, leaving your hands feeling soft, supple, and moisturised.